 In Italy, there are over 50 different varieties of olives that give a different scent in each oil.
 Knowledge makes the difference in every field.
 For this, have some minimum information about olive oil helps in the selection and its use.
-An olive oil of low quality (like every product of poor quality) not only ruin the dish but it can be detrimental to the health.
+An olive oil of low quality (like every product of poor quality) can be detrimental to the health.

 If you decide to buy an Italian extra virgin olive oil choose an Italian specialty store you trust and buy an extra virgin Protected Designation (DOP-PDO).
 In this way, it is guaranteed the area of origin (for example, a Sicilian DOP Monti Hyblaean indicates that the olives from which the oil is extracted derived solely from the indicated area).
 Another brand which specifies the high quality of olive oil, is the IGP, indication of origin.

 The packaging is another factor extremely indicative of the quality of the oil.
 Choose oils packaged in dark bottles or covered with gold paper that protect against deterioration caused by excessive exposure to light.
 Finally, the price.
 A good extra virgin olive oil has a cost necessarily high if you consider the costs of harvesting, plowing, pruning, fertilization, irrigation, transformation.

 Frying with EVO: